 The size of the pits should be 1 metre with 15 cm in diameter.
 Seedlings are planted straight in the pits then add topsoil with the mix of 2 kg FYM, 25-gram MOP and 50-gram SSP.

 Spacing is classified according to the number of plants.
-The below-given spacing is for a number of poplar trees per hectare, intercropping can be done in the below-given spacing.
+The below-given spacing is for poplar trees per hectare, intercropping can be done in the below-given spacing.

 Fertilizer